Christmas markets are a hallmark of European yuletide and this is no exception in Helsinki, where a number of charming markets can be found.

 Of these, the Helsinki Christmas market at the Senate Square is a seasonal favourite.
 It has the distinction of being the oldest and largest annual Christmas market in Helsinki and is open this year from December 1st to December 22nd.

 With the long dark days of the winter months at their peak, the cosy yet festive atmosphere of the bustling market is a welcome respite to visitors and locals alike.

 Senate Square is located close to the sea, so it is advisable to dress warmly.
 And if a scarf or hat is in need, not to worry!
-Every year there are over a hundred stalls, featuring an endless array of beautifully-crafted artisanal items, warm apparel in traditional Scandinavian style and an extensive range of Finnish products and delicacies.
+Every year there are over a hundred stalls, with an endless array of beautifully-crafted artisanal items, warm apparel in traditional Scandinavian style and an extensive range of Finnish products and delicacies.

 Warm glögi (a type of mulled wine, available with or without alcohol) is a must, and at the food yard, the choices are extensive, such as reindeer and other smoked meats and fish, traditional Finnish pies, and jams and preserves made from local berries.